armsp/r-pi-vscode-remote/index.md

     - Use `nmap`
     - Follow the [official docs](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) for `nmap` and a few other methods too

+* The easiest method is to not find the IP Address and just use `raspberrypi.local`.
+Follow along for how to use that.

 # First Steps after booting
 You can read on how to SSH to remote [here](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server-in-ubuntu#basic-syntax) or just follow along -